 - Submit deregistration - Taxpayer seeking to deregister from VAT must log into their account on the FTA’s e-Services portal.
 They will need to submit an online application for VAT deregistration, providing all required details.

 - Review by FTA - The FTA will review the application and supporting documents.
-If the application meets the requirements, the FTA will approve the deregistration.
+If the application meets the requirements, the FTA will approve the VAT deregistration.

-- Final Return – After FTA has reviewed the application, they might open a final return.
+- Final Return – After FTA has reviewed the application, they might open a final VAT return.
 The final tax return represents the last tax period for which the taxpayer was registered with the FTA.
 It should be filed, and any payable tax should be settled within 28 days from the effective date of de-registration.
 Failure to adhere to the deadlines may result in penalties and delays in completing the deregistration process.

 Post-Deregistration Responsibilities